Learning coding/design/AI

 Descriptive statistics of key variables (N = 48).

-Given the large in-to-pre-class engagement effect (d = 1.58) we considered two other possible explanations: Hawthorne effects and instructor bias.
-No correlation between instructor intervention and engagement (r = 0.13, p = 0.36).
-Engagement continued to remain stable throughout the in-class phase with no significant difference between early and late stages Mdiff = 1.0 (95% confidence interval (CI) [−1.1, 3.1], t = 0.98, p = 0.33).
-The small CI around zero indicates no decline over time.
-Thus, we believe the AI-aided tasks provided real-time cognitive scaffolding for participation rather than temporary observational effects.
+Given the large in-to-pre-class engagement effect (d = 1.58) we thought of two different doable explanations: Hawthorne results and teacher bias.
+No correlation between teacher intervention and engagement (r = 0.13, p = 0.36).
+Engagement continued to stay steady all through the in-class section with no important distinction between early and late phases Mdiff = 1.0 (95% confidence interval (CI) [−1.1, 3.1], t = 0.98, p = 0.33).
+The small CI round zero signifies no decline over time.
+Thus, we imagine the AI-aided duties offered real-time cognitive scaffolding for participation moderately than momentary observational results.

 These results show that in-class interaction is crucial to increase engagement and that the instructional effects can last beyond class sessions.
 In addition, the increase from in class to post class shows that group activities and reflective tasks became more stimulating and intellectually challenging, which helped sustain students’ commitment in and out of class.
 This pattern of results is consistent with the “instructional coherence hypothesis,” that learning trajectories are more stable and engagement is higher when the interventions are conceptually coherent across pre-, in-, and post-class.